 Transformational leadership

 Other leadership styles, such as servant leadership or benevolent leadership, have slightly different goals.
 Servant leadership focuses on serving your employees.
 Benevolent leadership focuses on creating good for your employees.
-Each leadership style aims to lead and empower employees well—just with a different method of doing so.
+Each leadership style aims to lead and empower employees well—each focuses on different skills for leadership.

-Researcher Bernard Bass created a theory of leadership now known as “Bass’ Transformational Leadership Theory.”
-In this theory, he suggests that there are four different components to transformational leadership:
+Researcher Bernard Bass created a leadership theory now known as “Bass’ Transformational Leadership Theory.”
+In this theory, he suggests that there are four effective leadership qualities for transformational leaders:

 • intellectual stimulation